Friday, September 22, 2023

 Dear Church Musician Colleagues,

-I’m writing to share an exciting new choral offering for church choir singers and directors hosted by Messiah University’s Department of Music.
-Our Church Choir Festival 2024 will take place on February 4th, 2024 in beautiful Parmer Hall at the Calvin and Janet High Center for Worship and the Performing Arts.
-This one-afternoon festival will provide area church choirs with the chance to fellowship together by learning and performing diverse anthems of the Christian faith in a large festival choir conducted by Messiah University music professors and alongside Messiah University’s 45-voice Concert Choir.
+I’m writing to invite you and your church choir singers to Messiah University’s second annual Church Choir Festival 2024!
+Last year was a beautiful success with great music and learning for all participants.
+This year’s festival will take place on February 4th, 2024 in beautiful Parmer Hall at the Calvin and Janet High Center for Worship and the Performing Arts.
+This one-afternoon festival will provide area church choirs with the chance to fellowship together by learning and performing diverse anthems of the Christian faith in a large festival choir conducted by Messiah University music professors and alongside Messiah University’s 48-voice Concert Choir.
 In addition to choral clinics and performance, the afternoon will also include lifelong-learning classes for singers and directors by professors of theology, hymnology, Christian ministries and music.
 The cost for participation is $25 per singer which includes all music and an afternoon snack, and all proceeds support Messiah University’s choir outreach tours.

 Singers can register individually by email, mail, or by calling the music office.
 Directors can register singers as